 Grand plans ahead by the looks of it, but come December 2017 the site had ceased collection, largely due to ongoing difficulty with marketplace collection, but also because of the time required for maintenance of the site and its services.

-Kilos: The new heavyweight of search engines for the dark web
+Kilos: The new heavyweight of dark web search engines

 In November 2019, chatter started circulating on cybercriminal forums that a new dark web-based search engine was up and running under the name Kilos.
 Though it can’t be conclusively confirmed whether Kilos has pivoted directly from Grams or whether the same administrator is behind both projects, the initial similarities are uncanny.
 The same popular search engine-like aesthetics have been applied and the naming convention has remained.